Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Camperdown, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Camperdown averaged approximately 12 new dwelling approvals annually over the past five financial years, totalling an estimated 60 homes.
-As of FY-26, there have been 5 approvals recorded so far.
-The population has declined in recent years, with housing supply remaining adequate relative to demand, creating a balanced market with good buyer choice.
-New properties are constructed at an average value of $541,000, slightly above the regional average, indicating focus on quality developments.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Camperdown has averaged approximately 12 new dwelling approvals annually over the past five financial years, totalling an estimated 60 homes.
+As of FY-26 so far, 7 approvals have been recorded.
+The population in Camperdown has declined recently, yet housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+New properties are constructed at an average expected construction cost value of $541,000, indicating developers target the premium market segment with higher-end properties.

-This financial year, there have been $1.8 million in commercial approvals, suggesting a predominantly residential focus.
-Compared to Rest of Vic., Camperdown shows approximately 75% of construction activity per person and ranks among the 55th percentile nationally, indicating its established nature and potential planning limitations.
-Recent construction comprises 67.0% detached dwellings and 33.0% townhouses or apartments, reflecting a growing mix to provide options across different price points.
-This shows significant change from the current housing mix of 94.0% houses.
-With around 285 people per dwelling approval, Camperdown exhibits characteristics of a low density area.
+This financial year has seen $2.8 million in commercial approvals, suggesting the area's residential character.
+Compared to Rest of Vic., Camperdown shows approximately 75% of the construction activity per person and places among the 57th percentile of areas assessed nationally, indicating its established nature and potential planning limitations.
+Recent construction comprises 67.0% detached dwellings and 33.0% townhouses or apartments, showing a growing mix of townhouse and apartment options to cater to different price points and lifestyle demands.
+This is a significant change from the current housing mix, which is currently 94.0% houses.
+Camperdown has around 273 people per dwelling approval, indicating characteristics of a low density area.

-According to AreaSearch's latest quarterly estimate, Camperdown is expected to grow by approximately 750 residents through to 2041.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+According to AreaSearch's latest quarterly estimate, Camperdown is expected to grow by approximately 653 residents through to 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development